 Some people have strong reactions to certain foods, leading to GERD-like symptoms, including burning in the stomach.

-- dairy, especially in people who are lactose intolerant
+- dairy, especially in people with lactose intolerance

-- gluten, especially in people who are gluten intolerant
+- gluten, especially in people with gluten intolerance

 - nightshade foods, such as eggplant, bell pepper, and tomato